-A Hard Money loan or Hard Equity loan is often used as temporary mortgage loan, therefor the term of the loan is short (around two to five years) and it is most often interest only.
+A Hard Money mortgage loan or Hard Equity loan is often used as a temporary mortgage loan.
+Therefore the term of the loan is short (around two to five years), and it is most often interest only.
 It is an explicit type of financing in which a borrower receives funds based primarily on the equity value of the home.

-Borrowers typically seek a hard money loan when they have poor or little credit history, facing foreclosure, unable to provide income verification, or need to close in a very short amount of time, all of which would almost always disqualify a person’s candidacy for a traditional mortgage loan.
+Borrowers typically seek a hard money loan when they have a weak or little credit history, facing foreclosure, unable to provide income verification, or need to close in a short amount of time, all of which would almost always disqualify a person’s candidacy for a traditional mortgage loan.

 A hard money loan could solve your short term problems.

 A great example of a hard money borrower would be a “fix to flip” investor.
-In this example the borrower is using the funds to purchase a property, fix it up, then resell it at it’s now higher value, then pay back the loan.
-However, someone who is looking to live at the property long term, may have another exit plan for paying back the loan in the short time span such as refinancing to a traditional mortgage once they qualify.
+In this example, the borrower is using the funds to purchase a property, fix it up, then resell it at it’s now higher value, then pay back the loan.
+However, someone who is looking to live at the property long term may have another exit plan for paying back the loan in a short time, such as refinancing to a traditional mortgage once they qualify.